Match Play Tournament Info and Rules - All Players must Read!

 -

-For Four Ball (Team) Match Play: Click on "Play with GPS/Games" on the home screen in the GHIN App.
+B: For Four Ball (Team) Match Play: Click on "Play" on the home screen in the GHIN App.

 Your name will be listed.-